bajamircea/bajamircea.github.io/_posts/2019-04-14-tdd-limits.markdown

 thinking.

-Even for situations where TDD is used, it's best to spend effort on thinking about the functionality that a component should achieve, it's role in the greater picture, and what a good name for that component would be, before writing a test trying to construct a not-yet-implemented component just to a achieve a red-green routine.
+Even for situations where TDD is used, it's best to spend effort on thinking about the functionality that a component should achieve, its role in the greater picture, and what a good name for that component would be, before writing a test trying to construct a not-yet-implemented component just to a achieve a red-green routine.